teacheredu-euniwell/oer-diversity-inclusion/README.md

 ### 5.4 Case Vignette 2: "Language and Identity"

 Now, we now describe another case-vignette on the topic of migration and identity.

+<center>![case-vignette language](case-vignette-language.jpg)AI Image Gen generated image based on own prompt[^1]</center>
+<br>

 Please take your time and remember: This is an exercise to reflect on your role as a teacher in different classrooms; it is not a test where you have to choose right or wrong answers!

 In Addition: If you are a person with an immigrant background, please imagine that the students (Hadil and Sol) presented in the following case have a different first language than you.

-<center>![case-vignette language](case-vignette-language.jpg)AI Image Gen generated image based on own prompt[^1]</center>
-<br>

-> __“Language” Case Description__
+Case Description
->
+---

 > You are a class teacher at a secondary school that has a high proportion of pupils with a migrant background, while the socio-cultural diversity of your colleagues is rather rare.
 On the whole, you have the impression that the new students’ transition to school is successful and that they are well integrated after the first year.
 However, the case of Hadil and Sol, 16-year-old twins, is different.
 They have been in their class for 10 months, but they still remain alone and do not participate in school activities.
 They do not speak in the school language, even though they attend the additional language course.
 They are also silent in English lessons, even though they had English lessons in their home country.
 They always use a translator for exercises in the classroom and at home and their performance is generally good.
 However, there is no verbal communication in class, neither with their peers nor with you or other teachers.
 This is a major problem for social inclusion and educational success.

 Some Ways in Which You Could React